nuagenetworks/vspk-vro-workflows/doc/README.txt

  1. To install the Advanced Workflows package:

    a.
-Aquire Advanced Workflows package (net.nuagenetworks.vro.vspk.advanced-x.x.x.package).
+Aquire the Advanced Workflows package (net.nuagenetworks.vro.vspk.advanced-x.x.x.package).
    b.
 Log in to the vRO client.
    c.
 In the Orchestrator Client main window, select "Design" mode.
    d.
 Click on the "Import package..." icon.